Healing Peptide

 United States

-Not FDA-approved for human use.
-Sold as a research chemical.
-The FDA’s position on compounded Thymosin Beta-4 products has tightened, with warning letters issued to some pharmacies.
+TB-500 is not FDA-approved for human use.
+It has been sold as a research chemical.
+The FDA’s position on compounded thymosin beta-4 products has tightened in recent years, with warning letters issued to some pharmacies.

 Australia